Vision Zero, Safe Mobility, and Traffic Management

 Speed limits for all streets in the City are shown in the Traffic Bylaw.

 The City periodically reviews speed limits across the City to improve safety and ensure that speed limits match the surrounding context.
-Speed limits on City streets are determined by the City by considering an array of factors such as:

 School Zones